arielevy8/mouse-tracking-tools/README.md

 Script for using the two classes mentioned above to process the mouse tracking data of multiple subjects iteratively.

+#### rprocessing.R

+R script for extensive visualization and analysis of the preprocessed data.
 Example plots made by this script can be found in 'images' folder.

-#### rprocessing.R

-R script for extensive visualization and analysis of the preprocessed data